THE HOLY CROSS CHURCH ON AKDAMAR ISLAND IN VAN

 The long and narrow windows of Akdamar Church, through which the light filters, give life to the walls covered in frescoes; the light which enters through apertures in the drum illuminate the scene of the Creation painted on the dome.

-A. Decorative frieze on the gable with animal figures and the evangelist St. John
+A. The decorative frieze on the gable with animal figures and the evangelist St. John

 B. Decorative frieze with wild animal figures and popular and noble hunting scenes